WE'RE ALL VALUED.

 The Lewis Institute’s Changemaker Award is designed to recognize members of the Babson community who have set something in motion in order to create positive change.

 The Early Impact Award is designed to recognize members of the Babson community who have embraced the Babson spirit in their short time on campus.

-The Entrepreneurial Thought & Action award was established in 2014 to recognize members of the Babson community who have demonstrated the core tenet of Babson philosophy: Entrepreneurial Thought & Action.
+The Entrepreneurial Thought and Action Award was established in 2014 to recognize members of the Babson community who have demonstrated the core tenet of Babson philosophy: Entrepreneurial Thought and Action®.

 The Kaplan Sustainability Award was established in 2013 and created to honor Shelley Kaplan, who, in his 12 years of service, led the development of Babson College’s sustainability program, creating significant environmental, social, and economic value at Babson.

 The Martin Luther King Jr. Leadership Award honors members of the Babson community (students, faculty, staff, groups, or organizations) who reflect Dr. King’s principles and ideals in philosophy and action.